cymymc/Personal-References/README.md

 What you see in README visual mode.

-    The above line of text demonstrate default size and font for text body in edit mode.
+    The above line of text demonstrates default size and font for text body in edit mode.

 _________________________________________________________________________________________________________